 Well, of course Sylvester McMonkey McBean had a solution, the machine could take OFF the stars as well.
 Soon the Sneetches spent all their money putting stars on and off their bellies.
 No one knew who was who but Sylvester McMonkeyMcBean, amused at the folly of the Sneetches, said “you can’t teach a Sneetch” and left town with all of the Sneetches money.

-I urge you to think twice before taking all the social media influencing scores, grades and number too seriously.
+I urge you to think twice before taking all the social media influencing scores, grades and numbers too seriously.
 Think independently and be aware of your thinking.
 Don’t behave like a star belly Sneetch and think that you are better than someone else based on your number of followers, score or grade.
 It is a very slippery slope.
 Putting people into this box or that box is judging them.

 “Not everything that can be counted counts, and not everything that counts can be counted.”
 Albert Einstein